Eugene Omoruyi

-Eugene Omoruyi (born February 14, 1997) is a Nigerian-Canadian professional basketball player for Raptors 905 of the NBA G League.
+Eugene Omoruyi (born February 14, 1997) is a Nigerian-Canadian professional basketball player for Beşiktaş of the Basketbol Süper Ligi (BSL) and the EuroLeague.
 He played college basketball for the Rutgers Scarlet Knights and the Oregon Ducks.

 Early life

 Omoruyi was born in Benin City, Nigeria and immigrated to Canada with his family as a one-year-old.
 He grew up playing soccer and began playing basketball during his second year at Monsignor Percy Johnson Catholic High School.
 Omoruyi attended Orangeville Prep in Orangeville, Ontario, averaging 16.9 points and 9.6 rebounds per game and earning Ontario Scholastic Basketball Association First Team All-Star honours in his final season.
 He played alongside Jamal Murray and Thon Maker.
 He competed for Advantage Titans on the Amateur Athletic Union circuit.
 Omoruyi committed to playing college basketball for Rutgers over an offer from Loyola (Illinois).

 College career

 As a freshman at Rutgers, Omoruyi averaged 2.4 points and 2.2 rebounds per game.
 On November 28, 2017, he scored a sophomore season-high 22 points in a 78–73 loss to Florida State.
 As a sophomore, Omoruyi averaged 7.9 points and five rebounds per game.
 For his junior season, he was named a team co-captain.
 During the offseason, he improved his shooting by taking 1,000 shots for six mornings per week.
 On November 11, 2018, he recorded a junior season-high 24 points and 10 rebounds in a 95–66 win over Drexel.
 On November 23, Omoruyi posted 20 points and 17 rebounds in a 54–44 win over Boston University.
 He averaged 13.8 points, 7.2 rebounds and 2.4 assists per game as a junior.
 He was an All-Big Ten Honorable Mention and Second Team All-Met selection.

 For his senior season, Omoruyi transferred to Oregon and sat out for his next season due to National Collegiate Athletic Association transfer rules.
 His decision to transfer from Rutgers was described by the media as unexpected.
 On December 2, 2020, he made his debut for Oregon and recorded a career-high 31 points and 11 rebounds in an 83–75 loss to Missouri.
 As a senior, he averaged 17.1 points, 5.4 rebounds, 2.3 assists and 1.5 steals per game, earning First Team All-Pac-12 honors.
 Following the season, Omoruyi declared for the 2021 NBA draft.